rlehfeld/rpyc-ng/docs/install.rst

 Dependencies
 ------------
-The core of RPyC has no external dependencies, so you can use it out of the box for "simple" use.
-However, RPyC integrates with some other projects to provide more features, and if you wish to use any of those, you must install
+The core of RPyC-NG has no external dependencies, so you can use it out of the box for "simple" use.
+However, RPyC-NG integrates with some other projects to provide more features, and if you wish to use any of those, you must install
 them: